Model-independent upper bounds for the prices of Bermudan options with convex payoffs: Standing assumptions

-In this section we abstract away from the financial motivation and consider the symmetric case (the payoffs and distributions are symmetric about 0) where we can find explicit solutions.
-The goal is to find the model $\sM^*$ and associated stopping time $\tau^*$ such that the highest model-based price is attained, and the cheapest superhedege $(\phi^*,\psi^*,\theta^*)$.
+In the second part of the paper we aim to find explicit solutions to the pricing and hedging problems under some simplifying structural assumptions on $\mu$ and $\nu$.
+The goal is to find the model $\sM^*$ and associated stopping time $\tau^*$ such that the highest model-based price is attained, along with the cheapest superhedege $(\phi^*,\psi^*,\theta^*)$.
 We find candidates for each and proceed to show that $\sP^* := \E^{\sM^*}[c(Z_{\tau^*},\tau^*)] = \int \phi^* d \mu + \int \psi^* d \nu =: \sD^*$ where $\E^{\sM}$ denotes expectations in the model $\sM=(\Omega, \sF, \bF, \PP)$.
 Then $\sP^* \leq \sP \leq \sD \leq \sD^*$ (the two outer inequalities are by definition, and the middle one follows by weak duality).
-It follows that we must have equality throughout and that we have found the model under which the Bermudan option has the highest price and the superhedge with the lowest hedging cost.
+It follows that we must have equality throughout and that we have found a model under which the Bermudan option has the highest price and a superhedge with the lowest hedging cost.
 Moreover, there is no duality gap.
+We begin by stating standing assumptions on the laws $\mu$ and $\nu$ and the payoff functions.